 As an introduction to Vedanta we’ll learn about its origin and find out what Vedanta is, what it offers, and what it is not.

-No spiritual teaching is complete without a discussion on the relationship between beings, the world and God (the creator, sustainer and destroyer of the world).
+No spiritual teaching is complete without a discussion on the relationship between individuals, the world and God (the creator, sustainer and destroyer of the world).
 In this section of the course we’ll share Vedanta’s view of God and why it’s valuable to have God-knowledge.
 We’ll discuss the Field of Experience, as well as maya and dharma.
-We will finish the section with an explanation of karma yoga and why it’s preliminary to self-knowledge.
+We will finish the section with an explanation of karma yoga and why it’s preliminary to Self-knowledge.

 As seen by this example of a curriculum, there is a sequence to how Vedanta and the truth is unfolded.
 It’s by this process that—if both student and teacher are qualified—there are no questions left unanswered and the nature of experience is explained.
-As mentioned from the beginning, Vedanta is a complete teaching that includes a psychology (the person), cosmology (the world), and theology (God).
+As mentioned from the beginning, Vedanta is a complete teaching that includes a psychology (the person), a cosmology (the world), and a theology (God).
 All of these topics resolve into a fourth factor that Vedanta reveals as the core of its teachings—non-dual awareness.

 So, to conclude, how do we know Vedanta works and is not just another story?
 The primary evidence is that once we have understood the teachings well, all further seeking ceases.
-Our appetite for new philosophies and spiritual experiences dissipate.
+Our appetite for new philosophies and spiritual experiences dissipates.
 In short, we feel satisfied—full.
 We will also see old attachments and tendencies fall away—sometimes effortlessly, sometimes with much work.
 Life will still be appreciated for what it is—a temporary and fleeting experience—but will no longer be chased after or feared.

 In summary, Vedanta isn’t a story because: